 - Unusual vaginal discharge that might contain blood

 These symptoms do not necessarily mean you have cancer.
 Other diseases or infections cause them, too.
-See your gynecologist if you notice any of them.
+See your gynecologist if you notice any of these symptoms.

 How Is Cervical Cancer Diagnosed?

-If you have an abnormal Pap test and other symptoms of cervical cancer, your gynecologist will want find out more about your medical history and your family’s.
+If you have an abnormal Pap test and other symptoms of cervical cancer, your gynecologist will want to find out more about your medical history and your family’s.
 They’ll likely run more tests to find out if you have cancer cells in your cervix, and check your lymph nodes to see if cancer has spread.

 Some of the tests your gynecologist might use to check for cancer cells include:

 Colposcopy.
 During this test, your doctor will use an instrument called a colposcope, which looks a lot like a microscope, to get an up close look at your cervix.
 You’ll lie on an exam table and they’ll use a speculum to keep your vagina open.
 Next they’ll rub a solution of acetic acid (similar to vinegar) on your cervix.
-This liquid help them see any abnormal cells.
+This liquid can help them see any abnormal cells.
 It might burn a little.

 Cervical biopsies.
 Your doctor might also remove a small piece of tissue during your colposcopy to check for cancer.
 This is known as a colposcopic biopsy.
 Other types of biopsies include: